peterweissbier/shareX-wine/README.md

-Run winetricks
+1. Run winetricks
-Select "Select the default wineprefix"
+2. Select "Select the default wineprefix"
-Select "Install a Windows DLL or component"
+3. Select "Install a Windows DLL or component"
-Find the latest dotnet version and select it
+4. Find the latest dotnet version and select it
-Close winetricks
+5. Close winetricks
-Run the ShareX setup file by running wine /path/to/setup.exe Finally run ShareX from your applications menu.
+6. Run the ShareX setup file by running wine /path/to/setup.exe

 Troubleshooting & Protips
 If the UI looks ugly, change the font to "Open Sans" or whatever you like by going to "Application settings --> Theme" (change MenuFont and ContextMenuFont) and run winecfg from your terminal and change the font DPI by navigating "Graphics --> Screen resolution" to 112 DPI.